 Of the four values, this one seems the most contentious with our thesis.
 Plans make things predictable, don’t they?

-Well, executing on a plan properly is predictable.
+Well, executing a plan properly is predictable.
 But while the plan’s elements are predictable, you can’t always predict what transpires after a product ships.

 Adoption, usage, churn, reviews, net promoter scores… there’s no way to know what’s going to happen until it happens.
 If you’re operating with an inflexible long-term plan, it’s hard to adjust based on the product’s reception.
 When the cruise ship is chugging along, it’s tough to change course.